System Behaviour Description Language

 Element Types & Semantics

-The follow subsections describe the available definition types, their meaning, and their attributes.
+The follow subsections describe the available definition types, their meaning, and their properties.

 Architecture Elements